FroCode/Bot_poste/README.md

 | **Ahmed**            | Frontend Engineer              | Designing and implementing an intuitive and functional admin interface for effective management.     |
 | **Hadi**             | Frontend Developer             | Creating the chatbot widget using React to ensure easy integration and usability.                   |

-> _Note: Replace "Collaborator 1", "Collaborator 2", etc., with the actual names of your team members._

 ---